capyloon/nutria/README.md

 This command will fetch prebuilt binaries for your platform and setup environment variables accordingly.
 The downloaded resources are cached in the `.cache` directory.

+By default `jackady` uses the resources linked to in the [prebuilts.json](./builder/prebuilts.json) file.
+It is also possible to use other prebuilt resources by setting the `NUTRIA_PREBUILTS_JSON` environement variable properly.

 The following options are supported: